Skip to content

 UI Mapping

-Pro — $19 This tool requires the Godot addon.
+Free This tool is free but requires the Godot addon.

-ui_map reads the live UI tree from the running game via the bridge connection.
-It captures every Control node’s current properties — text content, visibility, position, size, theme overrides, and signal connections.
+godotiq_ui_map reads the live UI tree from the running game via the bridge connection.
+It captures every Control node’s current properties: text content, visibility, position, size, theme overrides, and signal connections.
 This gives your AI a complete picture of the UI as it appears to the player.

 • Understanding the UI structure of a running game